agracio/electron-edge-js/README.md

 ## Packaging Electron application

-'electron-edge-js' needs to be specified as external module, some examples<br/>
+`electron-edge-js` needs to be specified as an external module, some examples<br/>
 ``webpack.config.js ``
 ```js
      externals: {